-Oil is the only asset class in our analysis that has lost value in the last five years.
-WTI Crude Oil lost over 30% from September 2014 to September 2019.
+Oil is another asset class in our analysis that has lost value in the last five years.
+WTI Crude Oil lost over 57% from April 2015 to April 2020.

 If you look at a historical price chart of oil, you will quickly notice how volatile the “black gold” can be.
 From January 2002 to June 2008, for example, the price of oil rallied from $28 to $164 per barrel, generating an ROI of 485%.
 In the same year, however, the price dropped from its all-time high down to $54.

 While oil’s volatility provides an excellent opportunity for experienced traders to get in and out at the right times, it does not bode so well for long-term investors who want to buy and hold oil over long periods of time.
 If you can’t time your oil investment right, it may not pay off.

 Cash ISAs were not mentioned in our five-year returns table because there is no reliable index that tracks individual savings account returns.
 However, according to research conducted by investment management firm Schroders, cash ISAs have generated an average annual return of 0.6% in the last twenty years.